 We need a social engineering project to help eaters see the wisdom of becoming more adventurous in what they choose to eat.
 Futurefood is that project.

 We love everybody

 We welcome all eaters to the podcast.
-We aren’t drawing lines because we want people to explore different food choices.
-Food trucks are a kind rolling culinary democracy and we celebrate that democracy.
+We want people to branch out and explore a variety of food choices.
+Food trucks are rolling culinary democracy.
+We celebrate chefs who experiment.
 We study the science of food production but honor the way people really eat and what they really enjoy eating.